axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 This page describes the functions you can use in [filterx blocks]({{< relref "/filterx/_index.md" >}}).

+Functions have arguments that can be either mandatory or optional.

+- Mandatory options are always positional, so you need to pass them in the correct order.
+You cannot set them in the `arg=value` format.
+- Optional arguments are always named, like `arg=value`.
+You can pass optional arguments in any order.

 ## cache_json_file {#cache-json-file}

 Load the contents of an external JSON file in an efficient manner.
 You can use this to lookup contextual information.
 (Basically, this is a filterx-specific implementation of the [`add-contextual-data() functionality`]({{< relref "/chapter-enrich-data/data-enrichment-add-contextual-data/_index.md" >}}).)